vaginessa/your-vGF/Dialogues/readme.md

-## Add your idea here to be added as dialogue in the game, some can be just random information/chat, some should be questions/responses.
+## Add your ideas here to be added as dialogue in the game

 ### Small talk